albertkawmi/pong/README.md

 let paddleHeight = 75;
 let paddleWidth = 10;
 ```
-This tells our game what we want the colour and size of the ball, and the paddles to be.
+This tells our game what we want the colour and size of the ball and the paddles to be.

 ## 4 Set the initial position of the ball
 ```javascript